Element-Saving Hexahedral 3-Refinement Templates: Results and Applications

 \section{Results and Applications}

 To validate the vertex-based and edge-based approaches, a C++ prototype is implemented.
-To ensure full reproducibility, the complete source code is provided in the attachment.
-The complete source code and all test data will be released to public upon acceptance.
+To ensure full reproducibility, the complete source code is provided in \href{https://github.com/CMU-CBML/Element-Saving-Hexahedral-3-Refinement-Templates}{https://github.com/CMU-CBML/Element-Saving-Hexahedral-3-Refinement-Templates}.
 The implementation employs a traditional grid-based framework to generate an adaptively refined grid that accurately approximates the input geometry according to the shape diameter function criterion \cite{shapira2008consistent}, as adopted from \cite{pitzalis2021generalized}.
 The grid is then refined into conformal hex meshes using different methods.
-A key implementation detail is that \cite{pitzalis2021generalized} employs CGAL's shape diameter function \cite{fabri2009cgal}, which faithfully implements \cite{shapira2008consistent} by casting only interior rays.
+A key implementation detail is that \cite{pitzalis2021generalized} employs CGAL's shape diameter function \cite{fabri2009cgal}, which faithfully implements \cite{shapira2008consistent} by casting only inward rays.
 In grid-based meshing pipelines, this design may be problematic, as it neglects narrow external gaps in the input geometry, potentially causing surface merging.
 The implementation addresses this limitation by casting both inward and outward rays, always producing more conservative shape diameter values and more refinements near narrow external gaps.
 This further demonstrates the element-saving capability of the proposed approaches.

 Comparisons with previous 3-refinement methods \cite{schneiders1996refining, ito2009octree, elsheikh2014consistent} are straightforward: hex element counts are directly compared from the same initial grid using the same shape diameter function parameter.
 The dataset comprises all 202 models from \cite{gao2019feature}, including 93 organic and 109 CAD models of varying geometric and topological complexity.
 Depending on the application, either the interior or exterior of the input object may be relevant, for example, structural finite element analysis primarily concerns the interior, whereas fluid mechanics simulates around the object (e.g., an aircraft or vessel).
 For this reason, the total number of hex elements is reported rather than only those interior to the input geometry.